-Opens a medium from an existing storage location.
+Finds existing media or opens a medium from an existing storage location.

 Once a medium has been opened, it can be passed to other VirtualBox methods, in particular to IMachine::attachDevice().

 Depending on the given device type, the file at the storage location must be in one of the media formats understood by VirtualBox: